charade/customizable_input-date/README.md

-# Angular 16
+# Flex-date

+## About

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.12.

 ## Taking Control over Input-date design